-Most neighborhoods are within tolerances.
-Many outside tolerances will be corrected with adjustments to improvement classification, depreciation and/or land value.

-- As illustrated in Figure 5.3, thirty-six (36) neighborhoods may need upward market adjustments to be within tolerances.
-Most of the neighborhoods (21) are in market area A (West) while the remainder are spread throughout the county. - On the other hand, eight (24) neighborhoods may need downward market adjustments to be within tolerances.
-One (1) neighborhood in market area B (Upper Valley Area), Four (4) neighborhoods in market area C (Northeast), Seven (7) neighborhoods in market area E (East), One (1) neighborhood in market area H (Canutillo), Two (2) neighborhoods in market area N (City of Socorro), Four (4) neighborhoods in market area P (Socorro), and Five (5) neighborhoods in market area R (City of Horizon).
+- Most neighborhoods are within tolerances.
+Many outside tolerances will be corrected with adjustments to improvement classification, depreciation and/or land value. - As illustrated in Figure 5.3, thirty-three (33) neighborhoods may need upward market adjustments to be within tolerances.
+Most of the neighborhoods (12) are in market area E (East) while the remainder are spread throughout the county. - On the other hand, thirty (30) neighborhoods may need downward market adjustments to be within tolerances.
+Four (4) neighborhoods in market area C (Northeast), Nine (9) in market area D (Central) Seven (7) neighborhoods in market area E (East), Three (3) neighborhoods in market area F (Lower Valley), One (1) neighborhood in market area J (Clint Area), Four (4) neighborhoods in market area N (City of Socorro), and Two (2) neighborhoods in market area R (City of Horizon).